avian2/jsonmerge/README.rst

 Note that we use the *mergeOptions* keyword to supply additional options to the merge strategy.
 In this case, we tell the *version* strategy to retain only 5 most recent versions of this field.
+We also used the *meta* argument to supply some document meta-data that is included for each version of the field. *meta* can contain an arbitrary JSON object.

 Example above also demonstrates how *jsonmerge* is typically used when merging more than two documents.
 Typically you start with an empty *base*